QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

 * Disable alternative boot media (change BIOS for when you want to use it).
 This prevents some attacks on SED SSD. https://www.blackhat.com/docs/eu-15/materials/eu-15-Boteanu-Bypassing-Self-Encrypting-Drives-SED-In-Enterprise-Environments.pdf https://www1.cs.fau.de/filepool/projects/sed/seds-at-risks.pdf

+### Secure Boot - a few options

+Basically, just set an Admin and HDD password.

+* SSD SED
+    * "No" access to data from rest
+* + Secure Boot
+    * Prevent others from running tools without CMOS battery clear
+* OR + Admin password
+    * Prevent others from running tools without CMOS battery clear

+There is no value to Secure Boot.

+* LUKS?
+    * If you don't trust hardware.
+But this needs Secure Boot to prevent Evil Maid.

+* TPM:
+    * PIN or no password on boot.
+Not sure if works with SED.
+    * Needs Secure Boot.

 ## Power

 TEST: Card Reader.